 In 2019 we established a Housing First Service in Galway City, in collaboration with Cope Galway, Galway City Council and the HSE.
 As outlined in the National Housing First Implementation Plan, the priority target group for a Housing First response are people with a history of sleeping rough and long-term users of emergency homeless accommodation with high and complex mental health and addiction needs.
 Housing First does not require individuals to resolve the issues that contributed to them becoming homeless before being provided with housing, but rather stable housing is seen as a basis for recovery and reintegration.
-The target for the first year (June 2019-May 2020) was five tenancies.
-The first tenancy was created in December 2019 and in total seven tenancies were created within the first year to May 2020.
+The target for the first year (June 2019-May 2020) was five tenancies, with an additional ten tenancies to be created by the end of year two (May 2021).
+The first tenancy was created in December 2019 and in total 19 tenancies were created by the end of 2020 - ahead of target, in spite of the pandemic.
+Clients are achieving very high levels of stability with a 95% tenancy sustainment rate.
+Independent research being carried out by the University of Limerick is finding that the Galway City Housing First Pilot is demonstrating very high levels of fidelity to the principles of Housing First.

-• Youth Service
+Youth Service

-Our Youth Service works with young adults, aged 18-25, to prevent them from falling into the cycle of homelessness.
+Simon Community (Galway)'s Youth Service works with young adults, aged 18-25, to prevent them from falling into the cycle of homelessness.
 We work with each young adult to develop their skills so that they can live independently.
 In addition to providing outreach supports, the service also has 4 transitional apartments which provide a home to 8 young adults who have access to regular staff support.
-In 2019, the team supported 41 young adults (including 2 families with 2 children), 13 of whom accessed our transitional accommodation.
+In 2020, 10 young adults accessed our transitional accommodation, 1 of whom accessed another Galway Simon service.
+In addition to this, the Youth Service Prevention Team supported 44 young adult households, including 6 families with 9 children.
+Of these households, 3 accessed another Galway Simon service.